By Lynn Esser, Former Educator & Administrator

 And apparently, Cannon and his classmates are not alone.
-The Diary of a Wimpy Kid series is a chart topper in grades 3-9 in What Kids Are Reading: And How They Grow and has held top spots for years.
+The Diary of a Wimpy Kid series is a chart topper in grades 3-9 in What Kids Are Reading and has held top spots for years.
 Greg Heffley compels countless kids to read.

 For my middle schoolers, I found a book called Drive-By by Lynne Ewing at a school book fair.
 It told a harrowing story of 12-year-old Tito, who while helping to care for his little sister, struggled to find his way in the aftermath of his brother’s death in a gang-related shooting.
 I read it aloud and they were hanging on my every word.
 They begged me to continue reading.
 This book resonated with them—and sadly, many could identify with it.
 They learned how enjoyable reading could be.
 They learned there were books out there that could appeal to them.
 They looked for other books by that author.
 They looked for other stories about urban life.
 They learned to be readers.

 It IS possible to jump-start struggling readers.
 Real aloud.
 Make a wide variety of books and articles available.
 Do book talks.
 Display books.
 Provide plenty of time for practice.
 And check out What Kids Are Reading to see what books and nonfiction articles are popular with kids nationwide.